-- Leave a copy of your Tri-S flight schedule and contact number with family or friends at home in case they need to contact you in an emergency.
+- Leave a copy of your Tri-S flight schedule and contact number with family or friends at home in case of an emergency.

-- Make two photocopies of your passport photo/signature pages, airline tickets, driver’s license, health insurance information and ATM/credit cards.
+- Make two photocopies of your passport photo/signature pages, driver’s license, health insurance information, ATM/credit cards, and iNext Policy if applicable.
 Leave one photocopy at home with family and pack the other in a separate place from where you carry your valuables.

 - Travel light!
 You will be able to move more quickly and will be more likely to have a free hand.

 - Dress conservatively.
 Avoid the appearance of affluence.